Medical tourism in the Republic of Moldova: Agencies of the medical tourism in Moldova

 The medical tourism in Moldova is at the inception stage of development, so there are not so many agencies involved in organizing medical excursions in the country.
 There are few official specialized companies that provide treatment to foreign tourists in Moldova, but they are developing successfully.

 Travel To Dentist

 Travel To Dentist Company is the first company that provide healthcare services to the non-residents.
 The travel agency collaborates with the best dental clinics in Moldova and offers annual trips to patients in Italy, France, Spain and the UK.

 Employees of the organization are booking tickets and hotels, offering assistants and translators for foreign patients.
 From 2009 until 2018, according to the company's director, more than 1000 tourists used the services of the Moldovan dentists.

-MedTour Moldova

-The official agency assisting foreign patients in the treatment of hepatitis C is the MedTour Moldova.
-The company organizes medical excursions in Moldova, and is in charge of booking the tickets and hotels, as well as of the selection of a qualified hepatologist for each patient.

-MedTour Moldova not only organizes the treatment of hepatitis C but also offers a complete examination in the private clinics of the country.
-The doctors who develops a treatment course based on test results consult the patients.

-In addition to diagnosis and treatment, tourists are offered accommodation during their stay in the country as well as, if necessary, translation services.
-MedTour Moldova is the only official organization in Europe that offers treatment for hepatitis C for non-residents.

-Medpark

-The Medpark Clinic has a special medical tourism department that provides medical tourists with high quality, world-renowned services.
-Annually, the tourists from Russia, Israel, Ukraine, USA, Turkey, Italy, and France become the patients of the clinic.
-The majority of the clinic staff speak English, so there is no linguistic barrier between the doctor and the patient.